i07/PHPSimpleThreads/README.md

 A very simplistic approach on parallel processing with PHP.

-PHPSimpleThreads offers a simple way of handling starting multiple php-cli processes within your PHP application.
+PHPSimpleThreads offers a simple way of starting and handling multiple php-cli processes within your PHP application.

 ## Installation